merlingrace/TextSummarization-Shiny/README.md

 # TextSummarization-Shiny

 A shiny tool, which summarizes the text given by a user.
 User interface is developed in R shiny and python codes are used at the backend for summarization process.
-Python codes integrated with R shiny using an R package called reticulate.
+Python codes are integrated with R shiny using an R package called reticulate.

 # UI{.tabset}